nipafx/slides/README.md

 git submodule update
 ```

+### Asciidoctor

+After installing [bundler](https://bundler.io/), run `bundle install` to install all required Ruby gems.

 ## Editing...

 ### Slides

-To generate the slide deck you'll need to [install Asciidoctor](http://asciidoctor.org/docs/install-toolchain/) and run this in the repository's root:
+To generate a slide deck (for example _java-next_), you need to run this in the repository's root:

 ```
-bundle exec asciidoctor-revealjs -T _asciidoctor-reveal.js/templates/slim _template/presentation.adoc -o _slides/_template/index.html
+bundle exec asciidoctor-revealjs java-next/presentation.adoc -o _slides/java-next/index.html
 ```

-If you want to automate that, you can install [guard](https://rubygems.org/gems/guard/versions/2.13.0) and run `guard start` in the same folder.
+If you want to automate that, you can run `bundle exec guard` in the same folder.
-It calls the exact same command (instead of using the asciidoctor gem directly) because that [does not resolve include-directives](http://asciidoctor.org/news/3/#3-swap-an-include-for-a-link) (at least not on my machine).
+It detects file system changes and calls the same command for the edited slide deck.
+(It does not use the asciidoctor gem directly because that [does not resolve include-directives](http://asciidoctor.org/news/3/#3-swap-an-include-for-a-link) - at least not on my machine.)

 ### Themes